Akhura/Vertex-Color-Tools/README.md

 1. Launch Blender.
 2. Edit -> Preferences -> Add-ons -> Install.
 3. Locate the downloaded file of the add-on, select it and press "Install Add-on".
-4. As soon as it appears in the add-on stack, tick the box to "Enable Add-on".
+4. As soon as it appears in the add-on stack, tick the box to "Enable Add-on".It is located in the 3D Viewport, while in Edit Mode, open the N-Panel, and you shall find it in "Tool" Tab -> "Vertex Color Assign" Panel.
-It is located in the 3D Viewport, while in Edit Mode, open the N-Panel, and you shall find it in the bottom panel - "Vertex Color Assign" of "Tool" Tab.
+5. Verex Color Layer Reordering is in the Object Data Properties section, under Vertex Colors Layer.

 In order to see changes as_you_go - switch the shading mode to "Vertex" in the top right drop down Shading Properties Menu.